"a majestic, reverential performance"

 Barnes is Marguerite Scribante Professor of Music at the University of Nebraska-Lincoln Glenn Korff School of Music.
 He teaches during the summer at the Vienna International Piano Academy and also coaches the students of Menahem Pressler, Barnes' own teacher, at Indiana University where Barnes received his doctorate in Piano Performance.
 In great demand as a pedagogue and clinician, Barnes has served as convention artist at several state MTNA conventions and was recently named ‘Teacher of the Year” by the Nebraska Music Teachers Association.
 Barnes also teaches and performs regularly at the famed Amalfi Coast Festival in Italy.

-Upcoming projects include the release of Barnes’ twelfth CD: New Generations: The New Etudes of Philip Glass and Music of the Next Generation.
-Produced by Glass’s label Orange Mountain Music, the recording features a selection of Glass’s etudes juxtaposed with works by N. Lincoln Hanks, Lucas Floyd, Jason Bahr, Zack Stanton, and Jonah Gallagher.
+Barnes’ twelfth CD entitled New Generations: The New Etudes of Philip Glass and Music of the Next Generation was released in November of 2015.
+Produced by Glass’s label Orange Mountain Music, the recording features a selection of Glass’s etudes juxtaposed with works by N. Lincoln Hanks, Lucas Floyd, Ivan Moody, Jason Bahr, Zack Stanton, and Jonah Gallagher.
 The sonic result is a breathtaking panorama of the energetic and expressive landscape that is twenty-first century piano music.
-Barnes has already performed the recital version of New Generations in Los Angeles, Seoul, and New York and is touring the US with the program during the 2015-16 season.
-Barnes will perform and lecture on New Generations at the Konservatorium Wien in June of 2015.
+Barnes has already performed the recital version of New Generations in Los Angeles, Seoul, Portland, Vienna, Chicago and New York and is touring the US with the program during the 2015-16 season.

 In celebration of twenty years of collaboration, Barnes is also commissioning Philip Glass to write a piano quintet to be premiered with the Chiara Quartet in September of 2016 at the Lied Center for Performing Arts in Lincoln.
 Barnes’ recordings are available on Pandora, ITunes, YouTube, and Amazon.